DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

         },
     }

-In this case, upon installing the NPM modules, each developer will receive an automatically created file to store the license key.
+In this case, after installing the NPM modules, each developer will receive an automatically created file to store the license key.

-Next, enter the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') add the `devextreme-license.ts` file path to your project's `.gitignore` file as described in the previous section.
+Next, register the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') add the `devextreme-license.ts` file path to your project's `.gitignore` file as described in the previous section.

 ### CI Licensing